Becoming a restaurant operator is far from a get rich quick scheme. If you’ve ever looked at looking at your profit margins, you already know that.

 Try to find a graphic designer to create a menu that perfectly aligns with your restaurant’s style, tone, and aesthetic.
 Give your delicious food the menu it deserves, and watch your sales soar!

 To get started, talk to local businesses or associations that meet regularly in your community and offer introductory specials of your catering services.
-If you have a private room or area, think about offering space to groups looking for a meeting space.
+And if you have a private room or area, think about offering that up to groups looking for a meeting space or guests looking to celebrate and host major milestones, such as an engagement or wedding reception.
 Charge a flat rate or ask for a minimum order limit for each person.

 Reduce Costs

-Here are some things you can try to reduce your costs.
+Here are some strategies you can try to reduce your costs.

-A POS will also help you analyze other helpful data points, such as average cover and table turnover (average number in one shift and average time it takes).
+A great POS can help you analyze other helpful data and insights, such as average cover and table turnover (average number in one shift and average time it takes).

 Understanding the minutiae of your restaurant operations will help you make smart business decisions with respect to staff scheduling, training, and goals or minimums for staff to hit.

-Rent typically comprises five to 10% of monthly sales.
-If yours is higher or property prices are rising in your neighborhood, you might think about looking for a less expensive place to operate.
+Rent is considered a major pain point for many operators across North America, especially given it typically comprises five to 10% of monthly sales.
+If yours is higher or property prices are rising in your neighborhood, you might consider looking for a less expensive place to operate.

-You should be able to tolerate up to 4% of a rent increase; if you can’t, it’s a sign that it might be time to reduce costs or move elsewhere.
+You should be able to tolerate up to 4% of a rent increase.
+However, if you can’t, it may be a sign to reduce costs or move elsewhere.

 Think those food, equipment, or supply costs are set in stone?
 Not necessarily.